BuckShlegeris/BuckShlegeris.github.io/lectures/app academy.md

 *check my notes from the conversation with Jay*

+### Where there are spaces in the application to add more info is it important/beneficial to do so or for extreme circumstances?

+I don't think it matters much.

+###  Does being legally allowed to work in the US mean have a visa to work already, or just being eligible for a working visa?

+The former.

 ## Conclusion

 So I think App Academy's pretty great.
 It was a great decision for me.
 I learned a lot and had great fun.